 For the next stage of the exit process, the Federal Reserve will ultimately have to alter the most important sentence of its recent policy statements:

 Market participants understand that if the Fed withdraws its stated commitment it would mark an important event with broad implications for the financial markets, in particular the interest rate markets.
 For example, an ending to the commitment on rates would likely cause the yield curve to shift, with rates higher across all maturities and in particular the short-end of the yield curve.
 In turn, risk assets would likely under-perform, raising the cost of money for U.S. corporations, municipalities, and other borrowers, while also spurring wealth destruction.
-The fragile state of affairs makes this unappealing.

 Escape Velocity Not Achieved